cherzs/cv-evaluation/CASE_STUDY_SUBMISSION.md

       "resilience_score": 3,
       "documentation_score": 4,
       "creativity_score": 3,
       "project_feedback": "The project submission demonstrates a solid understanding of the requirements.
 The implementation includes proper prompt chaining, RAG pipeline with ChromaDB, and async processing with Celery.
 Code quality is good with modular structure and clear separation of concerns.
 Resilience could be improved with more comprehensive retry mechanisms and edge case handling.
 Documentation is thorough with clear README, API documentation, and setup instructions.
-The candidate showed creativity by adding a frontend dashboard and comprehensive error handling, though could have gone further with features like authentication or deployment automation."
+The candidate showed creativity by adding a simple frontend interface and comprehensive error handling, though could have gone further with features like authentication."
     },
     "final_summary": "The candidate demonstrates strong technical skills and a successful track record with backend development projects.
 Their experience with AI-powered systems, vector databases, and async processing aligns well with the company's focus on innovation.
 The project submission shows solid engineering practices and attention to documentation.
 With some additional experience in production environments and resilience patterns, they would be an excellent fit for this Backend Developer role.", "recommendation": "Recommended",